-As measured by publishing productivity in the most selective venues across computer science, UMass Amherst is currently #12.
-UMass is #8 in AI and #10 in Systems.
+As measured by publishing productivity in the most selective venues across computer science for the past five years, UMass Amherst is currently #20 (we are also #20 per US News).
+UMass is #12 in AI and #9 in (software) Systems.
 (See csrankings.org.
 Full disclosure: I created and maintain this site.)

 The department is supremely egalitarian: assistant professors can serve on any committee and vote on any issue but tenure cases.
 Graduate student representatives are also present at all of our faculty meetings and have two votes.
 A pair of undergrad representatives also attend.